CraftAcademyLabs/ca_course/middleman/html_abstraction_markup_language.md

 <div id="someDiv">
 </div>
 ```
-Given what we’ve learned so far, you’ll no doubt reach the conclusion that some form of “%div” is necessary here.
+Given what we've learned so far, you'll no doubt reach the conclusion that some form of “%div” is necessary here.
 However, Haml allows you to skip the div syntax all together.
 To write the above HTML in Haml, this is all you need.

 Haml:

 ```haml
 #someDiv
 ```
-That’s it!
-This code compiles to a complete div with an ID of “someDiv”.
+That's it!
+This code compiles to a complete div with an ID of `someDiv`.
 Even the skeptics among you have to admit that this is pretty dang concise.
 Once again we see the clear benefits of being able to write our markup like we write CSS.

 ###More complex views
-Just to make sure you’ve really gotten the gist of how this works, here’s a much more extensive example.
-This time we’ll use one main div and two inner divs along with plenty of other elements.
+Just to make sure you've really gotten the gist of how this works, here's a much more extensive example.
+This time we'll use one main div and two inner divs along with plenty of other elements.

 Haml: